mosen/ccp-recipes/README.md

 ## Overview

-These processors and recipes may be used to automate the creation of Adobe Creative Cloud Packager (CCP) packages, using Adobe's provided [automation](https://helpx.adobe.com/creative-cloud/packager/ccp-automation.html) support.
+These processors and recipes may be used to automate the creation of Adobe Creative Cloud Packager (CCP) packages, using Adobe's provided [automation](https://helpx.adobe.com/enterprise/package/help/ccp-automation.html) support.
 Currently there are three flavors of `CreativeCloudApp` recipes provided:

-#### pkg
+### pkg

 Uses CCP to build a package saved to disk, exactly as one would using the CCP GUI application.

-#### munki
+### munki

-Use the pkg recipe, wrap both the installer and uninstaller in DMGs, and import these to a Munki repo.
+Use the pkg recipe, create DMGs from both the installers and uninstallers, and import these to a Munki repo.

-#### jss
+### jss

 Use the pkg recipe, and use the [JSSImporter](https://github.com/sheagcraig/JSSImporter) processor to import the install & uninstall packages into a Jamf Pro instance, with the required policies created.